jfo/muhblog/src/post/stdwrite.md

-The transformation pipeline inside the compiler goes from `source` -> `intermediate representation(s)` -> `target`, where `intermediate representations` could be many things and many steps (zig has its own IR, as a matter of fact, on which it runs its own static analysis processes before transforming it to LLVM IR and passing it along). `target`, for me, is x86_64 machine code, but the last stop _before_ that is assembly.
+The transformation pipeline inside the compiler goes from `source` -> `intermediate representation(s)` -> `target`, where `intermediate representations` could be many things and include many steps.
+Zig has its own IR, as a matter of fact, on which it runs its own static analysis processes before transforming it to LLVM IR and passing it along where is could be processed through [many possible optimazation and compilation/assemblage steps](http://llvm.org/docs/Passes.html) (LLVM calls these "passes").
+`target`, for me, is x86_64 machine code, but the last stop _before_ that is assembly.

 Because clang is a full compiler toolchain built on llvm, and zig can be used as a [drop in replacement for clang](https://andrewkelley.me/post/zig-cc-powerful-drop-in-replacement-gcc-clang.html), we should be able to use `zig cc` to compile assembly code directly into machine code.
-This step is actually called _assembling_, not compiling, and is done by an "assembler" but this is a [distinction without much of a difference](http://composition.al/blog/2017/07/30/what-do-people-mean-when-they-say-transpiler/)
+This step is actually called _assembling_, not compiling, and is done by an "assembler" but tbh this is a [distinction without much of a difference](http://composition.al/blog/2017/07/30/what-do-people-mean-when-they-say-transpiler/)

-`clang` is smart enough to detect a filetype by its extension, so, so is `zig cc`.
+What is the advantage of using `zig cc`?
+Primarily that you are able to reliably use the same toolchain and version of llvm that the version of zig you are using relies on.
+No futzing around with system libraries and linkages, it's all just ready to work.

 I make an empty file: